-The Chief Finance Officer has a fiduciary duty to local taxpayers, and must be satisfied that the decisions taken on balances and reserves represent proper stewardship of public funds.
-Compliance with this Reserves and Balances Policy assists in allowing the Chief Finance Officer to be satisfied that there is proper stewardship of public funds.
+7.1 The Chief Finance Officer has a fiduciary duty to local taxpayers, and must be satisfied that the decisions taken on balances and reserves represent proper stewardship of public funds.
+Compliance with this Reserves and

-The level and utilisation of reserves is determined formally by the full Council at its meetings to approve the annual budget and the final accounts.
-These decisions are informed by the advice and judgement of the Chief Finance Officer.

-The Reporting Policy of North Tyneside Council is:

-- The Financial Planning and Budget process report to the full Council, which sets the Authority budget for the following year, includes a statement showing the proposed use of, or contribution to, general and earmarked reserves for the year ahead.
-Reference should be made as to the extent to which such reserves are to be used to finance recurrent expenditure. - In addition, as part of the budget report to full Council the Local Government Act 2003 requires the Chief Finance Officer to make a statement to full Council on the robustness of the budget estimates and the adequacy of reserves in relation to the forthcoming financial year and the period of the Authority's financial strategy (the two year Financial Planning and Budget Process).
+- Balances Policy assists in allowing the Chief Finance Officer to be satisfied that there is proper stewardship of public funds. - 7.2 The level and utilisation of reserves is determined formally by the full Council at its meetings to approve the annual budget and the final accounts.
+These decisions are informed by the advice and judgement of the Chief Finance Officer. - 7.3 The Reporting Policy of North Tyneside Council is: - The Financial Planning and Budget process report to the full Council, which sets the Authority budget for the following year, includes a statement showing the proposed use of, or contribution to, general and earmarked reserves for the year ahead.
+Reference should be made as to the extent to which such reserves are to be used to finance recurrent expenditure. - In addition, as part of the budget report to full Council the Local Government Act 2003 requires the Chief Finance Officer to make a statement to full Council on the robustness of the budget estimates and the adequacy of reserves in relation to the forthcoming financial year and the period of the authority's financial strategy (the fouryear Financial Planning and Budget Process).
 Where reserves are being used to finance recurrent expenditure, this will be made explicit, and an explanation given as to how such expenditure will be funded in the medium to long term.
 Advice should be given on the adequacy of, and expected need for, reserves over the lifetime of the financial strategy. - The Authority's annual statement of accounts includes a required note on the level of reserves in the balance sheet, showing opening balance, net movement in year and year-end balance.
 Significant reserve movements are explained in the Chief Finance Officer's foreword to the accounts and the covering report to full Council which accompanies the presentation of the accounts.
-In addition, the financial management outturn report for the year, which is presented to Cabinet for approval, and subsequently to the Finance Sub Committee, includes a full listing of all reserves and an explanation of any significant movements in individual reserves. - The regular in-year financial management reports to Cabinet and Finance Sub Committee include details of any transactions affecting the Authority's reserves.
+In addition, the performance and financial management outturn report for the year, which is presented to Cabinet for approval, and subsequently to the Overview and Scrutiny Co-ordination and Finance Committee